babblevoice/tino/README.md

 - generation of paginated content lists based on `.list` templates, incl. population with pagination values - one main list per content directory if no override file present plus one for each content file tag used in the directory in a subdirectory named by default `tags`
 - template reuse via content category mapping for all template types
 - provision of project meta data via the base index.html file
+- generation of one RSS XML file per content subdirectory
 - omission of draft content
 - beta version build
 - cache bust suffix insertion for CSS and JS file types